Danny Thomas (baseball): Personal life

 Thomas and his wife Judy had two children.
 The family lived near Spokane, where he had difficulty finding steady employment after baseball.
 He worked for a pool company for a time.

 Thomas suffered from mental health problems beginning not long after his promotion to the major leagues.
 Thomas would later say that he "couldn't take success" and that he began to drink and take pills.
 While playing winter ball in Venezuela after the 1976 season, Thomas was hospitalized after overdosing on pills; he was flown back to Milwaukee for psychiatric care.
 According to a friend who lived with Thomas and his wife, Thomas knew that he had problems: "Danny knew he wasn't right.
 He told us that.
 He once said to his wife, 'Judy, I wish I had cancer, then at least people would realize what was the matter with me.'"
 In June 1980, Thomas was arrested in Mobile on a rape charge involving a 12-year-old girl.

 Death

-While in jail on the rape charge, Thomas committed suicide by hanging on June 12, 1980.
+While in jail on the rape charge, Thomas died by suicide by hanging on June 12, 1980.
 His family was so impoverished by then that they were unable to afford funeral expenses or even remain in Alabama for his potter's field burial.
 After the outfielder's death, sports columnist John Blanchette of the Spokane Spokesman-Review described him as a "troubled soul," saying, "no one was more haunted than Danny Thomas."